andyaiken/skirmish/docs/tasks.md

     * Dart traps
     * Poison dart traps
   * Action parameter selection / 'go' button / etc, should happen in the card itself
-  * Indicate combatant's info on the map token / in the initiative list
-    * Damage / wounds
-    * Stunned
-    * Standing / prone / unconscious
-    * Conditions exist (beneficial / not beneficial)
   * Allow other victory conditions
     * Get a certain number of heroes to a particular area
     * Get one hero to a particular area and stay there for a certain number of rounds